bmckercher/Docker-MAS/README.md

 If you have installation problems, implementation questions, or enhancement requests, create an issue in Git.

+### Cannot Start MAS When Using a Custom Hostname

+Any of the following errors indicates that you have changed the hostname in the database since the last installation.
+Currently, MAS does not support changing hostnames in the existing database:

+- ERROR - liquibase-otk-db.sh: Failed to create or update the OAuth Client for the Developer Console! dockermas_mas_1 exited with code 1
+- ERROR - Failed to create or update the otk_db database on mysqldb dockermas_mas_1 exited with code 1
+- Error - [-34018] Security error has occurred:

+To allow the new hostname, follow these steps:

+1. Run these commands to delete the old volume and hostname:

+ docker-compose rm
+ docker volume rm <volume name>
+ **Sample volume**: dockermas_mysql-data
+2. Get the latest compose script (git pull or complete clone), and restart the docker image:

+ docker-compose up

 ### Cannot Start MAS due to Existing Port Allocation
 When you run ./MAS start, ports 443, 8080, and 8443 must be available, otherwise the service fails to start.